 Mohandas Karamchand ('Mahatma') Gandhi

-Sitter associated with 7 portraits
+Sitter in 7 portraits

 by Keystone Press Agency Ltd

-vintage print, 1948 (1900s)
+bromide press print, 1948 (1900s)